Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "***Fuck*** *that, I got y - !"*

 Rebar used his command override to talk directly over him. *"You’re in charge, Righteous.
 Look after ‘em for me.
-LT…I’d really like it if you’d give me a remote OD."*
+LT...
+I’d really like it if you’d give me a remote OD."*

 Costello dreaded it, but the moment Rebar said that, the FIC’s Watsons snapped Rebar’s infodisplay up in the HUD.
-So many broken bones…So much trauma.
+So many broken bones...
+So much trauma.

 He nodded his agreement to nobody in particular. "...Okay, big guy.
 Warhorse, come back."

 Arés stopped himself by grabbing a metal pipe, which bent and tore off the wall but arrested his descent.
-There was anguish pouring silently off him, but he’d finally seen that the chase was futile, and even if he hadn’t…command was all about trust, and Costello had *earned* that trust.
+There was anguish pouring silently off him, but he’d finally seen that the chase was futile, and even if he hadn’t... command was all about trust, and Costello had *earned* that trust.
 And spent a hell of a lot of it just then.

 Costello switched to the FIC command channel and spoke his authorization in a daze.
 "You heard the man.
 Ordered."

 Rebar sighed on the line as the suit shunted a massive dose of Morphine directly into his bloodstream. *"Thanks, LT.
-It’s... been an honor…"*
+It’s... been an honor..."*

 Seconds later, he crossed the invisible threshold where the gravity came back on.
 It was a two hundred meter drop to the end of the tunnel, and nobody made a sound.
 They owed him that much.